RichardsonMark/project-brief-idea-pitch/README.md

 * Choose your own tech stack - but we **strongly** encourage full stack with Java on the back-end.
  - Likely to use React, java, mongodb.
 Could try streams?
-(Parallel streams)? filter, reduce, limit on api stuff. could add in stadium entry, make map easier.
+(Parallel streams)? filter, reduce, limit on api stuff. could add in stadium entry, make making a map easier?

 * We heavily encourage 3rd party libraries of all kinds for JS or Java - you choose.
 Explore some ideas - we're **really** keen to see what you find.
 If you do, it makes a great topic for the presentation.
-Examples include ( see "awesome" lists below for even more inspiration )
  - Found these that may help in the exploration ideas:
 * Material-ui
 * React-grids?